kimberlytyang/WordSmith/README.md

   > * Post-Game Screen<br/>
  ![post_game_screen](res/past.png)

- ## Release Verison Installation(No Visual Studio)
+ ## Release Verison Installation (No Visual Studio)
  > * Clone the repository on a local machine using Git Bash
  > * Checkout into the GUI branch
  > * Open the folder titled "WordsmithRelease"
  > * Run Wordsmith.exe

- ## Non-Release Version Installation(Visual Studio Required)
+ ## Non-Release Version Installation (Visual Studio Required)
  > * Clone the repository on a local machine using Git Bash
  > * Checkout into the GUI branch
  > * Open the folder titled "WordsmithVSproject"
  > * Open Wordsmith.sln
- > * Make sure the top drop-down menus say "debug" and "x86"
+ > * Make sure the top drop-down menus on the top say "debug" and "x86"
  > * Ctrl + B to build the project
  > * Press the play bar at the top